 Working within the swing radius of the excavator

-swing radius of the excavator bucket because of the risk of pedestrians being struck by:
+It is extremely dangerous for anyone to work within the swing radius of the excavator bucket because of the risk of pedestrians being struck by:

 - the excavator bucket or body;